openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 max_over_subscription_ratio, the backend will not be chosen to provision the volume.
-Note: This formula will be executed only if "thin_provisioning_support" is True.
+Note: This formula will be executed only if "thin_provisioning_support" is True and max_over_subscription_ratio >= 1.

-If available_capacity < volume_size, the backend will not be chosen to provision the volume.
-Note this check is already in the capacity filter.

-If (available_capacity * max_over_subscription_ratio) < volume_size,
+If ((free_capacity - total_capacity * reserved) * max_over_subscription_ratio)
-the backend will not be chosen to provision the volume.
+< volume_size, the backend will not be chosen to provision the volume.
-Note: This formula will be executed only if "thin_provisioning_support" is True.
+Note: This formula will be executed only if "thin_provisioning_support" is True and max_over_subscription_ratio >= 1.

-Taking a conservative approach, we assume that the new volume will be fully written even for "thin" luns: used = (total_capacity - available_capacity - volume_size) / total_capacity If used > max_used_ratio, this backend will not be chosen to provision the volume.
+If (free_capacity - total_capacity * reserved) < volume_size, the backend will
+not be chosen to provision the volume.
+Note this check was already in the capacity filter, but the formula is changed to use total_capacity * reserved instead of free_capacity * reserved.

 Capacity weigher
 ----------------
-In the capacity weigher, apparent available capacity should be used in addition to real free capacity for ranking. apparent_available_capacity = total_capacity * max_over_subscription_ratio - provisioned_capacity
+In the capacity weigher, virtual_free_capacity should be used for ranking if "thin_provisioning_support" is True.
+Otherwise, real free_capacity will be used as before.
+A change is made to measured reserved space against the total_capacity. virtual_free_capacity = total_capacity * max_over_subscription_ratio - provisioned_capacity - total_capacity * reserved
-Note: apparent_available_capacity should only be used if "thin_provisioning_support" is True.

 LVM driver
 ----------